rqlite/rqlite/DOC/DESIGN.md

 In this regard rqlite currently offers exactly the same semantics as SQLite.
 Each HTTP request uses the same SQLite connection.
 Explicit connection control will be available in a future request.

 ### How does this solution scale?
+The simplest way to scale for reads and writes is to use higher-performance disks and a lower-latency network.
+This is known as _scaling vertically_.

-It doesn't scale for writes, as all writes must go through the leader.
-It can be scaled for reads however, via [read-only nodes](https://github.com/rqlite/rqlite/blob/master/DOC/READ_ONLY_NODES.md).
+rqlite doesn't scale horizontally for writes however, as all writes must go through the leader.
+It can be scaled horizontally for reads though, via [read-only nodes](https://github.com/rqlite/rqlite/blob/master/DOC/READ_ONLY_NODES.md).